cordon-thiago/airflow-spark/README.md

 Downloading images and building from Dockerfiles will take a while (perhaps 20 minutes)

+Some Airflow DAGs expect the folder `./local_data` to be present, so you will have to create it in your local.
+Of course, in a production environment, remote storage like a S3 bucket would be used instead.

 ## Passwords

 Right now the setup is grossly unsafe; this is just for testing purposes